yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 I don't think there is a real winner between these three framework.
 The choice I made for yesod is highly subjective.
+I just lurked a bit and tried some tutorials.
 I had the feeling yesod make a better job at helping newcomers.
-Furthermore, apparently the yesod team is the most active.
+Furthermore, apparently the yesod team seems the most active.
-But as I said before, I might be wrong since it is a matter of feeling.
+Of course I might be wrong since it is a matter of feeling.

 <%= blogimage("owl_draw.png","1.
 Draw some circles.
 2. Draw the rest of the fucking owl") %>

 Why did I write this article?
-The yesod documentation and particularly the book does an excellent job to explain you both some very minimal example and digging into the details.
+The yesod documentation and particularly the book are excellent.
 But I missed an intermediate tutorial.
 This tutorial won't explain all details.
 I tried to give a step by step of how to start from a five minute tutorial to an almost production ready architecture.
-I must also confess explaining something to others is a great way to learn.
+Furthermore explaining something to others is a great way to learn.
 If you are used to Haskell and Yesod, this tutorial won't learn you much.
 If you are completely new to Haskell and Yesod it might hopefully helps you.

 During this tutorial you'll install, initialize and configure your first yesod project.
-There will be a 5 minutes yesod tutorial to heat up and verify the awesomeness of yesod.
+Then there is a very minimal 5 minutes yesod tutorial to heat up and verify the awesomeness of yesod.
 Then we will clean up the 5 minutes tutorial to use some "best practices".
 Finally there will be a more standard real world example; a minimal blog system.